NEW DebrisIndex™: Monitor production runs

 DebrisIndex™ makes use of the powerful cellular stains acridine orange (AO) and 4′,6-Diamidino-2-Phenylindole (DAPI), which stain all cell membranes and dead cell nuclei, respectively.
 The NucleoCounter® NC-202™ automated cell counter with NC-View™ software, records and analyzes staining intensities for a triple readout: Living cells, dead cells, and debris, allowing for multiple useful parameters: Cell culture viability, cell concentration, cell size (diameter), aggregation percentage, and DebrisIndex™.

 Assume that in a cell culture, there are nine cells in total.
-Depending on the counter’s algorithm settings, specifically the cut-off of cell definition and sensitivity, a conventional automated cell counter will record and analyze these cells as four living cells (yellow nuclei; see figure above) two dead cells , Certain software algorithms would analyze the same sample and show results as five dead cells (recording grey nucleus and all irregularly shaped cells).
-Used with its accompanying NC-View™ software, the NucleoCounter® NC-202™ gives more granular results when analyzing non-living cells, as it records one dead cell (round shaped cell, grey nucleus) and also four debris (irregularly shaped cells), for a DebrisIndex™ of 80 (= debris events/total cell number).
+Depending on the counter’s algorithm settings, specifically the cut-off of cell definition and sensitivity, a conventional automated cell counter will record and analyze these cells as four living cells (yellow nuclei; see figure above) and two dead cells.
+Certain software algorithms would analyze the same sample and show results as five dead cells (recording grey nucleus and all irregularly shaped cells).
+Used with its accompanying NC-View™ software, the NucleoCounter® NC-202™ provides more granular results when analyzing non-living cells, as it records one dead cell (round shaped cell, grey nucleus) and also four debris events (irregularly shaped cells), for a DebrisIndex™ of 80 (= debris events/total cell number).